The MASSIVE Survey. XX. A Triaxial Stellar Dynamical Measurement of the Supermassive Black Hole Mass and Intrinsic Galaxy Shape of Giant Radio Galaxy NGC 315: Results from Triaxial Orbit Modeling

 \subsubsection{Intrinsic 3D Galaxy Shape}

 The preferred axis ratios of $p=0.854$ and $q=0.833$ yield a triaxiality parameter of $T = \left(1-p^2\right)/\left(1-q^2\right)= 0.89{\pm} 0.02$, where the limits of $T=0$ and 1 correspond to oblate axisymmetry and prolate axisymmetry, respectively.
-Thus, \ngc\ is triaxial and highly prolate.
 In comparison, five other massive elliptical galaxies for which we have performed triaxial orbit modeling thus far all have smaller $T$.
 Four of them are oblate ($T \la 0.5$): $T = 0.33{\pm} 0.06$ for NGC~1453 \citep{quennevilleetal2021}, $T=0.39{\pm} 0.04$ for NGC~2693 \citep{pilawaetal2022}, $T=0.35{\pm} 0.03$ for Holmberg~15A \citep{liepoldetal2025}, and $T=0.31{\pm} 0.05$ for NGC~57 (Pilawa et al.~2025, in prep).
 M87, on the other hand, is slightly prolate with $T=0.65{\pm} 0.02$ \citep{liepoldetal2023}.

 While the determinations of the intrinsic axis ratios $p$ and $q$ for individual galaxies require triaxial orbit modeling and detailed kinematic data, one can infer the distributions of $p$ and $q$ {\it statistically} from the observed isophotal shapes and kinematic vs. photometric misalignment angles of an ensemble of galaxies.
 For slow-rotating galaxies in the MASSIVE survey, the mean values are found to be $\langle p\rangle = 0.88$, $\langle q\rangle=0.65$, and $\langle T \rangle = 0.39$ \citep{eneetal2018}, similar to the majority of our directly measured $T$ thus far.
 Comparable distributions are also found for early-type galaxies in the ATLAS$^{\rm 3D}$ and SAMI surveys \citep{Weijmansetal2014,Fosteretal2017} and for simulated massive slow rotators in the IllustrisTNG simulations \citep{pulsonietal2020}.
 We therefore expect stellar halos with the prolateness of \ngc\ to be a rare occurrence.